BrightspaceUI/core/components/object-property-list/README.md

 ## Help Tooltip Item [d2l-object-property-list-item-tooltip-help]

-The `d2l-object-property-list-item-tooltip-help` component is a help item for the object property list.
+The `d2l-object-property-list-item-tooltip-help` component is an item for the object property list which is used to also display additional information for users.
 It displays text as a help tooltip, with an optional leading icon.

 <!-- docs: demo code properties name:d2l-object-property-list-item-tooltip-help sandboxTitle:'Object Property List Help Tooltip Item' -->
 ```html